Ins and Outs - Summer deals in Yorkshire ...

 Carlton Morris, right, will be in Rotherham colours next season.
 Picture: John Walton/PA.

 DONE DEALS - IN: Carlton Morris (Norwich City, loan), Shaun MacDonald (Wigan Athletic, free), Freddie Ladapo (Plymouth Argyle, undisclosed), Julien Lamy (unattached, free), Dan Barlaser (Newcastle United, season-long loan), Matthew Olosunde (unattached, free), Trevor Clarke (Shamrock Rovers, undisclosed), Daniel Iversen (Leicester City, loan).

 OUT: Alex Bray, Emmanuel Onariase (released), Marek Rodak, Sean Raggett, Richie Towell (loan return), Joe Newell (Hibernian), Ryan Williams (Portsmouth, free), Will Vaulks (Cardiff, initial £2.1m, potentialy rising to £3.5m), Darren Potter (Tranmere, free), Dominic Ball (QPR, free), Ben Purrington (Charlton Athletic, undisclosed), David Ball (Wellington Phoenix, free), Matty Palmer (Bradford City, loan), Semi Ajayi (West Brom, initial £1.5m, potentially rising to £2.5m).

 PRIORITIES: The Millers have concluded a fair bit of incoming business, including a a significant club-record deal to bring in Plymouth Argyle forward Freddie Ladapo for a club record £400,000.

 They followed up with the addition of Newcastle United midfielder Dan Barlaser, who impressed at Accrington last term on a season-long loan and Ross County's Jamie Lindsay - with the arrival of the duo helping to mitigate for the loss of captain Will Vaulks and Semi Ajayi.

 HIGH TIMES: Chris Wilder, left, with assistant Alan Knill.
 Picture: SportImage

-OUT: Daniel Lafferty, Caolan Lavery (released), Dean Henderson, Kieran Dowell, Scott Hogan, Gary Madine, Marvin Johnson (loan return), Martin Cranie (Luton Town, free), Conor Washington (Hearts, free), Nathan Thomas (Gillingham, season-long loan), Rhys Norrington-Davies (Rochdale, season-long loan), Paul Coutts (Fleetwood, free), Jake Eastwood (Scunthorpe United, loan), Tyler Smith (Bristol Rovers, loan), Caolan Lavery (Walsall, undisclosed), Ched Evans (Fleetwood, undisclosed), Regan Slater (Scunthorpe, loan).
+OUT: Daniel Lafferty, Kieran Dowell, Scott Hogan, Gary Madine, Marvin Johnson (loan return), Martin Cranie (Luton Town, free), Conor Washington (Hearts, free), Nathan Thomas (Carlisle United, season-long loan), Rhys Norrington-Davies (Rochdale, season-long loan), Paul Coutts (Fleetwood, free), Jake Eastwood (Scunthorpe United, loan), Tyler Smith (Bristol Rovers, loan), Caolan Lavery (Walsall, undisclosed), Ched Evans (Fleetwood, undisclosed), Regan Slater (Scunthorpe, loan).

 NEW FACE: Kadeem Harris has arrived at Hillsborough from Cardiff City.
 Picture: PA.

 OUT: Almen Abdi, Gary Hooper, David Jones, Marco Matias, Daniel Pudil (released), Michael Hector, Achraf Lazaar, Josh Onomah, Rolando Aarons (loan return), George Boyd (Peterborough United, free), Lucas Joao (Reading, rising to £5m).

-Keiren Westwood has signed a new deal at Hillsborough - while the club's desire to sign Michael Hector on a permanent basis have been well-documented.
+Keiren Westwood has signed a new deal at Hillsborough - while the club's desire to sign Michael Hector on a permanent basis has been well-documented, but so far unfulfilled.

-The expected signings of Arminia Bielefeld captain Julian Börner and former Hull City defender Moses Odubajo are now over the line alongside the addition of Cardiff City winger Kadeem Harris, while Lucas Joao has joined Reading.
+The expected signings of Arminia Bielefeld captain Julian Börner and former Hull City defender Moses Odubajo have been sanctioned alongside the addition of Cardiff City winger Kadeem Harris, while Lucas Joao has joined Reading.